 San Francisco Bay Area photographer, Janet Boyko, was born in a 1972, not far from the colorful fantasy world of Disneyland, and she grew up in a fairly idyllic planned development in the outer suburbs of Washington, DC.
 She was always fascinated with other places and communities, and by the time she attended college, her interests directed her to studies and a career in landscape architecture, urban design, and real estate development which play a major role in influencing her photographic projects and explorations.

 A move to Silicon Valley in 2008, brought her a whole new environment to explore.
 After homeschooling, and raising her two sons, Janet began to concentrate on her developing passion for photography, documenting places, and celebrating the extraordinary in the ordinary of the human environment.
-She is the Education Coordinator for Documentary Family Photographers Worldwide, and has just self-published her first photographic book, Yard Work, exploring the fascinating world of front yard topiary in the San Francisco Bay Area.
+She is also the Education Coordinator for Documentary Family Photographers Worldwide, and serves family clients with quirky, fun, heartfelt photographs that capture the stories of their lives.

 *Photo taken by Christopher Eriksen